-Hawk Hill’s gardens are home to many flowering plants, but by late summer in Missouri, there’s not much that hasn’t gone to seed, so my vases are usually empty.
-One day I realized that even though my flowerbeds were empty, there were lots of colorful and unique plants- even weeds- on the property and maybe I could use these native plants to create beautiful “flower” arrangements for free.
+Hawk Hill’s garden is home to many perennial flowers, but by late summer my vases are usually empty.
+One day I realized that even though my flowerbeds were empty, there were many colorful and unique plants- even weeds- on the property.
+I wondered if I could use these native plants to create beautiful weed bouquets to make arrangements for free.

 Pleased with that result, I jumped at the opportunity to be even more creative when I had a big group of house guests come in the fall.

-With a large bucket and strong scissors in hand, I walked the perimeter of my property (which is, on three sides, a hedgerow with a lot of wild growth) taking cuttings of plants, branches, blossoms, and berries that looked visually interesting.
-(If you do this, you’ll want to make sure you know how to recognize any poisonous plants native to your particular geography!)
+With a large bucket and strong scissors in hand, I walked the perimeter of my property (which is, on three sides, a hedgerow with a lot of wild growth).
+As I walked, I took cuttings of plants, branches, blossoms, and berries that looked visually interesting.

-How to make a bouquet of her flowers and native plants:
+How to make an herb bouquet with weeds, & native plants:

-- Gather vase(s) and spread out your specimens on a large work surface so you can see what you are working with.
-(Outdoors or on a covered surface is ideal.
-Weeds are successful because they are good as spreading seed!
-If you’ve collected anything that’s gone to seed, it may drop a lot of debris during this process.)
+I recommend working on a large work surface so you can see what you are working with.
+Outdoors or on a covered surface is ideal.
+Weeds and native plants are successful because they are good at spreading seeds!
+If you’ve collected anything that’s gone to seed, it may drop a lot of debris during this process.

-- Work tallest to shortest, center to outside. (in other words, place big stuff in your vase first, then progressively add shorter pieces that compliment around the outside edges of that center section, then add another circle of shorter, etc)
+In other words, place big stuff in your vase first, then progressively add shorter pieces that complement around the outside edges of that center section.
+Then add another circle of shorter cuttings, etc.

-If you have particularly delicate branches, like branches with berries still attached, save till last, and then gently add.
+If you have particularly delicate branches, like branches with berries still attached, save them till last, and then gently add.

 Designating one section of my yard as an herb garden where perennial herbs are allowed to grow without containment has been a great!
 Maintaining large, vigorous herbs means: